officelearn/azure-docs.sv-se/articles/sql-data-warehouse/create-data-warehouse-powershell.md

 # The data center and resource name for your resources
 $resourcegroupname = "myResourceGroup"
 $location = "WestEurope"
-# The logical server name: Use a random value or replace with your own value (do not capitalize)
+# The logical server name: Use a random value or replace with your own value (don't capitalize)
 $servername = "server-$(Get-Random)"
-# Set an admin login and password for your database
+# Set an admin name and password for your database
-# The login information for the server
+# The sign-in information for the server
 $adminlogin = "ServerAdmin"
 $password = "ChangeYourAdminPassword1"
 # The ip address range that you want to allow to access your server - change as appropriate